cipherstash/sqltk/README.md

 - Analyzes the `sqlparser` AST in order to determine an AST traversal order for single-pass semantic analysis workloads
 - Generates the `Visitable` trait implementations for all AST node types
 - Generates the `Transformer` trait implementations for all AST node types
-- Generates the `Semantic` trait implementations
+- Generates the `AsNodeKey` trait implementations

 To update: